openreplay/openreplay/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Briefly describe the feature you would like to see shipped with the upcoming versions of OpenReplay, the use-case (very important to us) and the alternatives solutions you've considered.
+Briefly describe the feature you would like to see shipped with the upcoming versions of OpenReplay, the use-case (very important to us) and the alternative solutions you've considered so far.